Efficient Compositional Multi-tasking for On-device Large Language Models: Related Work

 Merging has also been explored at the level of individual adapters, allowing finer-grained combinations of model parameters \cite{tang2023parameter,zhang2023composing}.
 While model merging has gained traction in both NLP \cite{hammoud2024model} and computer vision \cite{yang2024model}, more advanced use cases have been developed in the vision domain, such as joint subject-style personalization with ZipLoRA \cite{shah2025ziplora} and LoRA.rar \cite{shenaj2024lora}.
 ZipLoRA is similar to DAM in learning column-wise scaling coefficients via backpropagation, while LoRA.rar predicts these coefficients using a pre-trained hypernetwork.
 In NLP, model merging has primarily focused on standard multi-tasking, where merged models handle multiple tasks individually, with each test example addressing a single task \cite{yang2024model}.
 In contrast, we tackle the challenge of compositional simultaneous multi-tasking, where a single test example requires executing multiple tasks concurrently.

 \keypoint{On-device LLMs.} LLMs often contain billions of parameters, necessitating significant resources, such as multiple high-end GPUs, for inference \cite{borzunov2024distributed}.
 However, many valuable LLM use cases involve sensitive data stored on resource-constrained devices, making it desirable to perform computations locally and avoid transferring data to remote servers \cite{dhar2021ondevice}.
 For example, users may wish to summarize private conversations or generate personalized replies while maintaining data privacy.
-To support such use cases, smaller LLMs (\eg, 1–3 billion parameters) have been developed for on-device deployment.
+To support such use cases, smaller LLMs have been developed for on-device deployment.
 These models leverage compression techniques and smaller parameter sizes to enable efficient on-device inference.
 Prominent examples include LLaMA 3.2 1B \cite{dubey2024llama}, Qwen2.5 1.5B \cite{qwen2,qwen2.5}, and StableLM2 1.6B \cite{bellagente2024stable}.
+Our work assumes that model size is the key constraint for on-device deployment, as current mobile-compatible LLMs typically range from 1–3B parameters.
 Single-task LoRAs are typically stored on-device to enable an LLM to support the individual tasks, rather than relying on instruction following \cite{gunter2024apple}.
 On-device LLMs also have a limited context window size, making in-context learning less suitable \cite{dong2024survey}.